caramirezal/ensambleDeSequenciasFastq/README.md

 * assemblyReport.R - script to analyze the length of contigs.
 Used to contruct the figure 2.
 * nextflow - tool for pipeline management (see dependencies).
+* folder_description.txt - fuller description of the content of each directory is given in the folder_description.txt file.

 ## 0. Running this pipeline